Zero and Finite Temperature Quantum Simulations Powered by Quantum Magic

-\textit{Results.} We apply our Clifford+\textit{k}Rz transformation for both ground state and finite temperature quantum chemistry simulations, starting with VQE for LiH and H$_{2}$O. In \cref{fig:lih}, the optimal energy gap $E-E_0$ is plotted as a function of different bond lengths between atoms, where $E$ is the energy optimized from Clifford + $k$Rz transformation and $E_0$ is the exact energy.
-Since the HF solution is a strict subset of the Clifford ansatz, the optimal energy gap of a pure Clifford transformation ($k=0$) is upper bounded by that of the HF solution.
-However, improvement from pure Clifford circuits only occurs when the bond length exceeds the equilibrium bond length.
-Climbing higher on the quantum magic ladder, the optimal energy gap significantly reduces for all the bond lengths.
-Moreover, as the number of non-Clifford gates increases, the optimal energy gap decreases, and entanglement is reduced.
+\textit{Results.} We apply our Clifford+\textit{k}Rz transformation for both ground state and finite temperature quantum chemistry calculations~\cite{zhang2010impacts,RevModPhys.88.045005,DONOGHUE1985233,sun2021quantum,powers2023exploring} on LiH ($n=8$) and H$_{2}$O ($n=12$).
+While these system sizes are modest compared to the capabilities of state-of-the-art classical numerical methods, they serve as valuable proof-of-concept demonstrations for our quantum-classical hybrid approach, and are representative of the system scales that are expected to be tractable on near-term quantum devices.
+We start with the zero temperature case, where we aim to identify a ground state energy $E=\expval{H_{\text{eff}}(\Theta)}{0}$ that closely approximates the true ground state energy $E_0$.
+In \cref{fig:lih}, the energy gap $E-E_0$ is plotted as a function of different bond lengths between atoms, where $E$ is the energy predicted by an optimized from Clifford + $k$Rz transformation.
+First, compare the accuracy to the accuracy of the Hartree-Fock (HF) solution: since the HF solution is a strict subset of the Clifford ansatz~\cite{ravi2022cafqa}, the energy gap of a pure Clifford transformation ($k=0$) is upper bounded by that of the HF solution.
+However, a pure Clifford circuit only surpasses the HF solution when the bond length exceeds the equilibrium bond length.
+In contrast, as we climb the quantum magic ladder, the energy gap is significantly reduced for \emph{all} the bond lengths, including bond lengths shorter than the equilibrium bond length.
+Moreover, as the number of non-Clifford gates increases, the energy gap consistently decreases.
+This is clear evidence that tuning up the power of the Clifford + $k$Rz ansatz can significantly improve accuracy for ground state calculations.
+It is important to note that the number of non-Clifford gates $k$ should be considered in relation to the total number of qubits $n$.
+If we allow $k=\exp(\Theta(n))$, the doped circuit can approximate an arbitrary unitary gate.
+In contrast, in our study, we focus on the regime where $k \ll n$ to maintain the classical simulability of the circuits while still enhancing their expressibility.
+We observe that the convergence of our method improves as $k$ increases, with significant improvements seen for $k=1$ and $k=2$.
+However, the improvement becomes marginal for higher values of $k$.
+There is a trade-off between the expressibility gained by increasing $k$ and the computational cost associated with it; it appears that there are sharply diminishing returns beyond $k=2$.
+Future work could investigate this trade-off in more detail and develop strategies for optimally selecting $k$ based on the problem at hand.
+We also note the presence of kinks in some curves of \cref{fig:lih}, which are artifacts likely due to numerical precision limitations and minor optimization errors, rather than physical phenomena.